Reconstruction on Trees and Low-Degree Polynomials: Introduction

 \subsection{Preliminaries}

-\paragraph{Notation.} We use the standard notation $O_a(\cdot)$ to denote an upper bound with an implied constant which is allowed to be a function of $a$; the notation $\poly_a(\cdot)$ is similar for denoting a bound which is polynomial in its parameters.
+\paragraph{Notation.} We use the standard notation $O_a(\cdot)$ to denote an upper bound with an implied constant which is allowed to depend on $a$; the notation $\poly_a(\cdot)$ is similar for denoting a bound which is polynomial in its parameters.
 We let $d_{TV}(P,Q)$ denote the total variation distance between distributions $P$ and $Q$ normalized to be in $[0,1]$ and we use $I(X; Y \mid Z)$ for the conditional mutual information of random variables $X,Y$ conditional on $Z$; see \cite{cover1999elements}.
-Given a vector $x$ and a subset of coordinates $S$, we let $x_S$ denote the $|S|$-dimensional vector with coordinates of $x$ corresponding to entries of $S$.
+Given a vector $x$ and a subset of coordinates $S$, we let $x_S$ denote the $|S|$-dimensional vector corresponding to elements of $S$.

 \paragraph{Markov processes on trees.} We consider Markov processes with state space $\Sigma = [q] = \{1,\ldots,q\}$ where $q \ge 1$ is the size of the alphabet.
 Let $M : q \times q$ be the transition matrix of a time-homogeneous Markov chain on $\Sigma$, also referred to as the \emph{broadcast channel}.
 For simplicity, we always assume henceforth that $M$ is \emph{ergodic} (irreducible and aperiodic, see \cite{durrett2019probability}) so it has a unique stationary distribution $\pi_M$.
-Let $T = (V,E,\rho)$ be a rooted tree where $E$ is the set of directed edges $(u,v)$ where $u$ is the parent of $v$ in the corresponding tree.
-The \emph{broadcast process} on $T$ with transition matrix $M$ and
+Let $T = (V,E,\rho)$ be a rooted tree with vertex set $V$, root $\rho \in V$, and where $E$ is the set of directed edges $(u,v)$ where $u$ is the parent of $v$ in the corresponding tree.
+The \emph{broadcast process} on tree $T$ of depth $\ell$ with transition matrix $M$ and

 root prior $\nu$ a probability measure on $[q]$ is given by